Jason Steele’s favorite credit cards

 discontinued

 This small business card has one of the top welcome bonus offers available.
-You earn 100,000 bonus points after spending $8,000 within three months of account opening.
+You earn 90,000 bonus points after spending $8,000 within three months of account opening.
+That’s $900 cash back or $1,125 toward travel when redeemed through Chase Travel℠.
 You also earn 3x points on your first $150,000 spent in combined purchases on travel; shipping purchases; Internet, cable and phone services; and on advertising purchases made with social media sites and search engines each account anniversary year.
 It also includes cell phone insurance when you pay your bill with your card, and there’s a AnnualFees annual fee for this card.

 CardName